 So, how do the Rook and Renn perform in that area, and what earned them the rating they got?
 Read all about that in this section.

-It also helps that the harness is highly ventilated as well – that increases airflow, and allows you to stay completely cool.
+It also helps that the harness is highly ventilated as well – which increases airflow and allows you to stay completely cool.
 Especially because the harness and shoulder straps feature some really thick padding – without the increased ventilation, they would you’d get hot and sweaty in just a few minutes.

 And the same goes for backpacks – in order to ensure you stay comfortable throughout your adventures with this Osprey, it has to fit you perfectly.
 The good news is that everything about the harness is adjustable.
 So, it won’t fit just right out of the box, but you’ll get there easily if you know how to adjust the pack properly.